anynines/a9s-kubernetes-training/website/docs/kubernetes/80-stateful-sets/20-stateful-sets.md

 The ordinality requires Pods of a StatefulSet to having associated numbers such as `pod-1`, `pod-2` and `pod-3`.
 Using numbers it is possible to sort the list of Pods and process them *in order*.

-A common scenario where ordinality - or at least individual node identities - are essential is asynchronous replication with a primary node to which all write commands are directed and a set of secondary nodes which replicate all operations beformed on the master and be used as read-only-nodes.
+A common scenario where ordinality - or at least individual node identities - are essential is asynchronous replication with a primary node to which all write commands are directed and a set of secondary nodes which replicate all operations performed on the master and be used as read-only-nodes.
 In these cases certain administrative tasks need to performed on the primary node only.
-An example for a more complex workflow involving node identities it the upgrade from PostgreSQL 11.x to 12.x [2] which requires orchestration of actions in a particular sequence applied to indivudal or groups of nodes.
-Concepts such as ReplicaSets where all Pods are considered equal therefore work for statless apps but not for stateful databases.
+An example for a more complex workflow involving node identities is the upgrade from PostgreSQL 11.x to 12.x [2] which requires orchestration of actions in a particular sequence applied to individual or groups of nodes.
+Concepts such as ReplicaSets where all Pods are considered equal therefore work for stateless apps but not for stateful databases.

 ## When to Use a StatefulSet?